Introduction#

 Approaching the Wisdom of the "I Ching"#

-Philosophical Ideas: The Operation of the Universe and Laws of Change#
+Philosophical Thought: The Operation of the Universe and Laws of Change#

 Hexagrams and Natural Laws

 The core of the "I Ching" lies in its hexagrams, with sixty-four hexagrams symbolizing the myriad changes in the natural world through the interaction of yin and yang.
 Each hexagram is not just a symbol but a concrete expression of the natural changes in the universe.
-The Qian and Kun hexagrams symbolize heaven and earth, with the Qian hexagram representing proactive progress and the Kun hexagram symbolizing inclusiveness and adaptability, revealing the fundamental laws of the universe's operation.
+The Qian and Kun hexagrams symbolize heaven and earth, with Qian representing active progress and Kun symbolizing inclusiveness and adaptability, revealing the fundamental laws of the universe's operation.

 The Qian and Kun hexagrams not only symbolize natural forces but also provide a framework for understanding human behavior.
-The Qian hexagram encourages moving forward courageously, while the Kun hexagram reminds us to adapt to circumstances and maintain composure.
-The combination of the two reflects the principle of "As heaven moves vigorously, a gentleman should strive for self-improvement; as the earth is receptive, a gentleman should carry with thick virtue," making the "I Ching" transcend mere divination and become a guide for wisdom in life.
+Qian encourages moving forward bravely, while Kun reminds us to adapt to circumstances and maintain composure.
+The combination of the two reflects the principle of "As heaven moves vigorously, a gentleman should strive for self-improvement; as the earth is receptive, a gentleman should carry the weight of virtue," making the "I Ching" transcend divination and become a guide for wisdom in life.

 Yin-Yang Theory and Dynamic Balance

-The yin-yang theory is one of the core ideas of the "I Ching," where yin and yang are not opposites but interdependent and transformative forces.
+Yin-yang theory is one of the core ideas of the "I Ching."
+Yin and yang are not opposites but interdependent and transformative forces.
 The dynamic balance of yin and yang drives the changes of all things in the universe, with the Qian and Kun hexagrams as its foundation, while other hexagrams represent the variations of yin and yang combinations.

 Wisdom of Timing and Adapting to Nature